Times change and my website needed to change too. To see the 2020 update of this page click this link

 If your veterinarian other examinations identify disease processes that may be affecting your pet’s kidneys, those need to be cured, treated or stabilized.
 (Results tend to be slightly higher in growing puppies and kittens and in greyhounds.)

-Insuring that you pet gets a maximum amount of water to keep its kidneys “flushed out” is always a good idea.
+Insuring that your pet gets a maximum amount of water to keep its kidneys “flushed out” is always a good idea.
 Dry pet foods never encourage sufficient water intake.
 Pets with known kidney problems need extra care when given anesthesia or placed under stress of any kind.
-Boarding pets when their is evidence of kidney problems is rarely if ever a good idea.
+Boarding pets when there is evidence of kidney problems is rarely if ever a good idea.

 Once the level of phosphate in your pet’s blood rises to above normal levels, excessive protein consumption is unwise ( these are probably pets with SDMA values at or above 30ug/dl although the decision must consider the pet’s creatinine level as well).
 However, abnormally low protein consumption causes muscle wasting and weakness and diets with high carbohydrate content can have other unwanted effects.
 Diets low in protein (and fat) can be especially dangerous for cats.